 - Employ the services of a mediator (this can be your divorce attorney) to mediate issues of property, debts, and children, then file a joint petition divorce.

 - Agree on all the terms between yourselves and without a mediator, and file a joint petition divorce.

 - You disagree on many of the terms and one of you files a one-signature divorce (complaint for divorce).

-Number 2 is the most economical and least acrimonious way to go about it.
-This is provided you feel that you can still trust your spouse with this, if not with other things, and you feel you are getting a fair settlement based on your own research.
+#2 is the most economical and least acrimonious way to divorce This is provided you feel that you can still trust your spouse with this, if not with other things, and you feel you are getting a fair settlement based on your own research.
 Some couples with few financial assets opt for this solution.

 Divorce is never free, and you must share your current assets between the two of you, so your net worth will decrease, of course, but either of the above solutions will leave your wallet relatively intact.

-Going for Numbers 1 or 2 will leave a ton more money in your wallet.
-Because of this, mediation is our Step #1 to shelter your finances from as much damage as possible during and after a Nevada divorce.
+Numbers 1 and 2 will leave a ton more money in your wallet.
+Because of this, mediation is your best solution if you can’t agree on property, debt, and child custody.
+You’ll be able to shelter your finances from as much damage as possible during and afterthe divorce.